Invasion Percolation on Power-Law Branching Processes: The scaling limit of future maximum backbone weights

 thereby also bounding the jump size between that of $\tilde V_k(-\eta)$ and $\tilde V_k(\eta)$ respectively.
-These bounds are non-trivial and are proven in full detail in \apref {B3}{sec:app:boundjumpsize}.
 It remains to show that the $(V_k)_{k\geq 0 }$ process and the respective upper and lower bound processes are properly aligned at $k=0$.

 In case $V_0<1$ (i.e. $n_1=0$), the processes are properly coupled.
 Otherwise, we perform a time shift of $n_1$.
 As $(V_k)_{k\geq 0}$ converges to 0 a.s. by Lemma~\ref{lem:ConvW_kpc}, $n_1$ is an almost surely finite random variable uniformly in $\eta\in(-\varepsilon,\varepsilon)$ and we find